The path of

 In June 2019, the Trust received funding from the Government’s Provincial Growth Fund to complete a technical study on the route of the trail.

-The Trust has also received generous support from the Marlborough and Kaikōura District Councils, the Rātā Foundation and the Lotteries Earthquake Fund.
+The Trust has also received generous support from the Marlborough and Kaikōura District Councils, the Rātā Foundation, Lotteries Earthquake Fund, and local businesses and individuals.